mantidproject/documents/Presentations/DevMeetings/2017-06/SANS_NR_minutes_breakout_2017.md

 ### File storage<a id="sec-1-2-8" name="sec-1-2-8"></a>

--   SK: Everything we have, reflectometry will need.
+-   SK: Everything we have, reflectometry will need, ie flat cell files, detector pixel efficiency files, pixel mask files, etc (things that the ISIS SANS user file slurps in unknowingly to users) .
+As reflectometry adds 2D detectors these things will become important.
 -   MS: Need some way of storing and datestamping this info.
 Changing and datestamping IDF or params file is a nightmare.
 ICat should allow us to upload files but doesn't seem to work.
 But that would allow users to download remotely - favoured solution would be a web interface.
 A good thing about ICat is that it limits access by user.
 -   SK/AJ: SANS stores on archive of instruments (on network).
 Separate folder for user files.
 Some stored locally for speed.
 Could store in nexus file and cart around with data.
 -   AJ: User needs to remember to take mask file away with the files it references.
 Also some issues with getting the path correct.